Amekn/Introduction/README.md

-- 👋 Hi, I’m @AemonZhou
+- 👋 Hi, I’m @KangZhou
 - 👀 I’m interested in computing science, genetics, chemistry, calculus and music.
 - 🌱 I’m currently learning about database practice and AI algorithem.
 - 💞️ I’m looking to collaborate on...